timotiusnc/doppelganger/README.md

 IDEOne-like app that monitors your typing process and lets you compile (and excute) multiple files.
 This app uses [angular-seed](https://github.com/angular/angular-seed).
 The angular-seed readme is included here.

+Please note that this app still uses outdated AngularJS library: 1.0.1 (the latest one is 1.2.13).

+Running the app is dead simple (assuming you already have web server running): after clone, just navigate your browser to `http://localhost/<folder-name>/app` (for example, if you cloned into folder named 'doppelganger', then navigate to: 'http://localhost/doppelganger/app').

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.